timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-08-06
+# Today is 2019-08-07

 ## Objectives for the day:

-- Go over changes from last night.
+- Cleanup warnings
-- Wake up.
+- Fix bugs
-- Leaderboards... why not working?
+- Make game awesome

 # Purpose